radiant-ai-hub/docker-genai/install/rsm-msba-macos-arm.md

 ## Installing the RSM-MSBA-GENAI-ARM computing environment on macOS systems with an ARM chip (e.g., M3, M4, etc.)

-Please follow the instructions below to install the rsm-msba-genai-arm computing environment.
-It has Python, R, Radiant, Postgres, Spark and various required packages pre-installed.
+Please follow the instructions below to install the rsm-msba-genai-arm computinglenvironment.
+It has Python, Postgres, UV, etc. pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).

 **Step 1**: Install docker from the link below and make sure it is running.
 You will know it is running if you see the icon below at the top-right of your screen.
 If the containers in the image are moving up and down docker hasn't finished starting up yet.